-Once the transplant is finished, the patient needs to stay in the hospital for a few weeks to wait for the stem cells to settle in the bone marrow and start producing new blood cells.
+Once the transplant is finished, the patient needs to stay in the hospital for a few weeks to wait for the transferred cells to settle in the bone marrow and start producing new blood cells.
 In the hospital, the patient will be isolated because of the increased risk of infection.
 The team of doctors will closely monitor the blood count and vital signs.

 The duration of stay in the hospital depends on:

 How much chemotherapy or radiation the patient has received

 Before the discharge, the doctor will make sure

 Bone marrow is making enough healthy blood cells

 Patient feel well and any mouth sores and/or diarrhea have improved or gone away

 During the hospital stay patient might: